thuliteio/getdoks.org/content/start-here/troubleshooting.md

 ## Consult the documentation

-If you cannot find an answer in this documentation, visit the [Thulite SEO Docs](https://seo.thulite.io/), [Thulite Images Docs](https://images.thulite.io/), and [Thulite SVG Docs](https://svg.thulite.io/) for integration-level guidance.
+If you cannot find an answer in this documentation, visit the [Thulite Docs](https://docs.thulite.io/) for framework-level guidance.
+Many Doks questions can be resolved by understanding how Thulite works under the hood.
+Visit the [Thulite SEO Docs](https://seo.thulite.io/), [Thulite Images Docs](https://images.thulite.io/), and [Thulite SVG Docs](https://svg.thulite.io/) for integration-level guidance.

 ## Ask the community

-Check for known [issues on GitHub](https://github.com/thuliteio/thulite/issues), or ask for help in [Thulite Discussions](https://github.com/thuliteio/thulite/discussions).
+Check for known [issues on GitHub](https://github.com/thuliteio/doks/issues), or ask for help in [Doks Discussions](https://github.com/thuliteio/doks/discussions).
 The community is active and happy to help.